10 French Sayings That Don’t Work in English

 Direct translation: To have the wooden face

-Intention: If you’re ever enjoying a Saturday morning brunch in Montmartre (Read more about Discover walking tours) after a heavy night of drinking its not unlikely you’ll hear this phrase mentioned at some point in the meal.
+Intention: If you’re ever enjoying a Saturday morning brunch in Montmartre (Maybe after a walking tour in this area?) after a heavy night of drinking its not unlikely you’ll hear this phrase mentioned at some point in the meal.

 The expression is used to refer to someone who is severely hungover… hungover to the point where their throat and body is so dry that it may as well be made of wood.